Tyredstar1/psychic-broccoli/README.md

 Make the UI fun and thematic (mystery/detective aesthetic) but keep it simple and easy to use during an active party.

 **Deployment:** Ensure the app works when deployed to GitHub Pages with proper configuration for client-side routing if needed.

----

-This version makes it clear that the solution needs to be static-site compatible.
-Claude Code will likely suggest either a localStorage-based solution (works only on one device) or integrate something like Firebase (free tier allows multiple devices to connect to the same game).
-Would you like me to specify a preference?